formr/formr.github.io/README.md

-# Official Documentation for Formr
+# Official Formr Documentation

-Formr is a PHP micro-framework which installs easily and helps you build, layout and validate forms quickly, painlessly, and without all the complicated, messy overhead.
+Formr is a PHP micro-framework that helps you build, layout and validate forms quickly, painlessly, and without all the complicated, messy overhead.

-Docs are available at [http://formr.github.io](http://formr.github.io)
+Docs, screencasts and tutorials are available at [http://formr.github.io](http://formr.github.io)